legacysurvey/legacysurvey/pages/pubs.rst

 2018
 ====

 #.
-Stern et al., `A Mid-IR Selected Changing-Look Quasar and Physical Scenarios for Abrupt AGN Fading`_
+Dey et al., `Overview of the DESI Legacy Imaging Surveys`_
 #.
+Shu et al., `SDSS J0909+4449: A large-separation strongly lensed quasar at z ~ 2.8 with three images`_
+#.
 Ross et al., `A new physical interpretation of optical and infrared variability in quasars`_
 #.
-Dey et al., `Overview of the DESI Legacy Imaging Surveys`_
+Stern et al., `A Mid-IR Selected Changing-Look Quasar and Physical Scenarios for Abrupt AGN Fading`_
 #.
 Zou et al., `The Second Data Release of the Beijing-Arizona Sky Survey`_
 #.
 Meisner, Lang & Schlegel, `Time-resolved WISE/NEOWISE Coadds`_
 #.
 Zhou et al., `Photometric Calibration for the Beijing-Arizona Sky Survey and Mayall z-band Legacy Survey`_